rishikapadia7/fydp-console-sw/README.md

 Forum discussion: http://www.cplusplus.com/forum/general/145334/

 The only application file is main.c.
-All other development is done within header files to simplify the process of not having to create a complicated makefile and to be able to work outside of windows easily via command line.
+All other development is done within header files to not have a complicated makefile and to be able to work outside of windows easily via command line.
 There are no other .c files in this repo.

-gcc main.c -o main
+gcc main.c -ansi -o main